FEBS Workshop ‚Protein termini 2026: From mechanisms to biological impact‘

 June 3-6, 2026

+Please check our separate meeting website for all details and news about our conference.
 For updates, please follow @ispt-proteinterm.bsky.social, the official Bluesky account of the ISPT.

-Please use #proteintermini2026 and also have a look at #proteintermini2019 and #nterm2017
+Please use #proteintermini2026 and also have a look at #proteintermini2019, #nterm2019 and #nterm2017 on our retired X account.

 Protein termini are critical hubs regulating protein fate, folding, localization, and degradation, yet they remain largely overlooked in mainstream conferences.
 Historically, research on termini has been fragmented across communities studying protein degradation, signaling, or structural biology.
 However, recent discoveries and technological advances demand a unified perspective.